 When adding a new type or subtype in the lexical database, the gloss name usually is followed by a number.
-Different numbers are used to differentiate between lexical variants, e.g.

-WOMAN5 and WOMAN8.
-As we use German words for gloss names, we cannot get around the problem of German synonyms.
-So numbers are also used to differentiate between different signs, e.g. ZU3^ (to squeeze, squeezed) - ZU7 (closed) - ZU9 (towards; a sign used in cued speech) that share the same gloss name because their different meanings are covered by the same German synonym.
-When translating the German gloss names into English, we tried to take differences in meaning into account so that the corresponding English glosses were SQUEEZED3^ - CLOSED7 - TOWARDS9.
-In order to bridge the gap of English synonymy, we used combinations of English words like GAP-OR-DISTANCE1 (German gloss AB-STAND1) and DISTANCE-OR-RANGE1 (German gloss ENTFERNUNG1).
+Different numbers are used to differentiate between lexical variants.
+These are synonymous signs that differ in form but have the same or similar meaning and are interchangeable in certain contexts as e.g. WOMAN5 and WOMAN8.
+As we use German words for gloss names, we cannot get around the problem of German polysemous words.
+So numbers are also used in some cases to differentiate between different signs, that are both different in form and meaning, but whose meanings can be expressed by the same polysemous German word as e.g. $\underline{ZU3}^{\wedge}$ (to squeeze, squeezed) - $\underline{ZU7}$ (closed) - $\underline{ZU9}$ (towards; a sign used in cued speech).
+These signs share the same gloss name because their different meanings are covered by the same German word "zu".
+When translating the German gloss names into English, we took differences in meaning into account so that the corresponding English glosses were SQUEEZED3^ - CLOSED7 - TOWARDS9.
+The issue of German polysemes is further relevant for the translation of German gloss names into English.
+In many cases we opted for a combination of English words as e.g. GAP-OR-DISTANCE1 (German gloss ABSTAND1) and DISTANCE-OR-RANGE1 (German gloss ENTFERNUNG1).
+This is to ensure that even when searching for glosses in the English Types list, the corresponding types are found.
+Like lexical variants, phonological variants are synonymous signs, but they are similar in form - they usually differ only in one or two parameters and have the same underlying image.
 Phonological variants are grouped together by using the same gloss name and number followed by different letters, e.g. WOMAN2A, WOMAN2B, WOMAN2C, and WOMAN2D.
 English glosses get the same numbers and letters to distinguish lexical and phonological variants as the original German glosses do.
 These numbers and letters are not re-ordered to eliminate gaps, neither in the lexical database when types are deleted or gloss names changed, nor when glosses are exported for the public corpus.
-In a few cases, phonological variants on the subtype level do not correspond to phonological variations on the type level so that e.g. the subtypes TO-ACCOMPANY1C and TO-ACCOMPANY1D are both grouped under the type TO-ACCOMPANY1A.
+In a few cases, phonological variants on the subtype level do not correspond to phonological variations on the type level so that e.g. the subtypes TO-ACCOMPANY1C and TO-ACCOMPANY1D are both grouped under the type TO-ACCOMPANY1A^.